 Marina Masatovic – born in the Netherlands (living in The Hague), with roots tracing back to the beautiful Croatia.

-It began with a love for nature and a deep longing to create.
+It began with a love for nature and a longing to create.
 During my years as a notary clerk, I felt a growing need to follow a more intuitive path.
-Guided by curiosity and the desire to make emotion tangible, I began experimenting and teaching myself along the way.
-Over time, patisserie became my language – a way to give form to my inner world.
+Guided by curiosity and a desire to make emotion tangible, I began experimenting and teaching myself along the way.
+Patisserie became my language, a way to give form to what lives quietly within.

 inspiration

 each creation begins with a moment of pure inspiration.
-I am drawn to beauty in architecture, fine art, fragrance, or feelings that cannot be put into words.
-Flowers hold a gentle magnetism for me; a sensitivity my mother taught me to see.
+I am drawn to beauty found in architecture, fine art, fragrance, or emotions that resist words.
+Flowers hold a gentle magnetism for me – a sensitivity my mother taught me to see.
 Nature became my constant muse.
-Through my work, I try to capture this essence into edible sculptures that leave a lasting sensory impression.
+Through my work, I try to capture that fragile beauty into edible sculptures that leave a lasting sensory impression.

 the sensory language

 scent, flavour, and colour are woven into my creative process.
-My sensitive sense of smell reveals nuances that often go unnoticed, subtle threads guiding each creation.
-Flavours are balanced with intention, often enriched with teas, herbs, or flowers for added depth.
-Colour forms another layer; soft palettes carry my personal signature.
-In this dialogue of the senses, a creation becomes more than edible — it becomes a lingering experience.
+My sensitive sense of smell guides me toward nuances that often go unnoticed, a subtle thread that shape each composition.
+Flavours are balanced with intention, often enriched with teas, herbs, or flowers to add depth.
+Colour forms another quiet layer.
+Soft palettes have become my signature.
+In this dialogue of the senses, a creation becomes more than edible — it becomes an experience that lingers.

 the essence